IISc-Software-iGEM/bept/bio_docs/PBEQ-Tools.md

 --------------------------------------------------------------------------------------

 ## [AESOP](https://aesop.readthedocs.io/en/latest/)
-No, it isn't the ancient Greek storyteller who is famous for his collection of fables rather is a python library to investigate electrostatics in protein interactions.
+No, it isn't the ancient Greek storyteller who is famous for his collection of fables but rather is a python library to investigate electrostatics in protein interactions.

 It is developed and maintained by members of the Biomolecular Modeling and Design Lab at the University of California, Riverside